Italian literature: History and politics in the 19th

 As realism in art gained ground, the positive method in criticism kept pace with it.
-History returned to its spirit of learned research, as is shown in such works as the Archivio storico italiano, established at Florence by Giampietro Vieusseux, the Storia d'Italia nel medio evo by Carlo Troya, a remarkable treatise by Manzoni himself, Sopra alcuni punti della storia longobardica in Italia, and the very fine history of the Vespri siciliani by Michele Amari.
-Alongside the great artists Leopardi and Manzoni, alongside the learned scholars, there was also in the 19th century a patriotic literature.
+History returned to its spirit of learned research, as is shown in such works as the Archivio storico italiano, established at Florence by Giovan Pietro Vieusseux, the Storia d'Italia nel medio evo by Carlo Troya, a remarkable treatise by Manzoni himself, Sopra alcuni punti della storia longobardica in Italia, and the very fine history of the Vespri siciliani by Michele Amari.
+Alongside the great artists Leopardi and Manzoni, alongside the learned scholars, there was also in the 19th century patriotic literature.
 Vieusseux had a distinct political object when in 1820 he established the monthly review Antologia.
 His Archivio storico italiano (1842) was, under a different form, a continuation of the Antologia, which was suppressed in 1833 owing to the action of the Russian government.
-Florence was in those days the asylum of all the Italian exiles, and these exiles met and shook hands in Vieusseux's rooms, where there was more literary than political talk, but where one thought and one only animated all minds, the thought of Italy.

-The literary movement that preceded and was contemporary with the political revolution of 1848 may be said to be represented by four writers - Giuseppe Giusti, Francesco Domenico Guerrazzi, Vincenzo Gioberti and Cesare Balbo.
+The literary movement that preceded and was contemporary with the political revolution of 1848 may be said to be represented by four writers—Giuseppe Giusti, Francesco Domenico Guerrazzi, Vincenzo Gioberti and Cesare Balbo.
 Giusti wrote epigrammatic satires in popular language.
-In incisive phrases he scourged the enemies of Italy.
-He was a telling political writer, but a mediocre poet.
 Guerrazzi had a great reputation and great influence, but his historical novels, though avidly read before 1848, were soon forgotten.
-Gioberti, a powerful polemical writer, had a noble heart and a great mind; his philosophical works are now as good as dead, but the Primato morale e civile degli Italiani will last as an important document of the times, and the Gesuita moderno is the most tremendous indictment of the Jesuits ever written in Italy.
-Balbo was an earnest student of history, and made history useful for politics.
+Gioberti was a powerful polemical writer; the Primato morale e civile degli Italiani will last as an important document of the times, and the Gesuita moderno is the most tremendous indictment of the Jesuits ever written in Italy.
+Balbo was an earnest student of history.
 Like Gioberti in his first period, Balbo was zealous for the civil papacy, and for a federation of the Italian states presided over by it.
 His Sommario della storia d'Italia is an excellent epitome.